Geothermal HVAC

 Ground Loop

-No matter what type of ground loop system you choose, it is essential to select an experienced installer.
-It is essential to have a well-functioning and well-designed system, as geothermal systems use a lot of energy.
-A quality installation will ensure the long-term viability of your system and help you save energy costs in the long-term.
-It is crucial to flush the system on a regular basis to eliminate any minerals which could affect the flow and efficiency of the liquid used to transfer heat.
+No matter what type of ground loop system you choose, it is important to choose a reliable installer.
+Geothermal systems require large amounts of energy to run and it is vital to have a well-designed and efficient system in place.
+A well-designed installation will ensure the durability of your system, and will help you save energy costs over the long term.
+It is also crucial to have the system flushed regularly to remove any mineral buildup, which could hinder the flow of heat transfer fluid and impede the efficiency of the system.
 GeoDoctor experts can help you determine the right system for your house.

 Vertical Loop